Powering the future with renewable energy

 OMV 19% share

 Hywind Tampen is the world's first floating wind farm, with a capacity of 88 megawatts (MW).
-It started generating electricity in 2022 and achieved full operational status in 2023 when the last 4 turbines were installed.
+It started generating electricity in 2022 and achieved full operational status in 2023 when the last four turbines were installed.
 The farm now supplies part of the energy needs of the Gullfaks and Snorre fields, reducing annual CO2 emissions by 200,000 metric tons and nitrogen oxide emissions by 1,000 metric tons.

 Our solar power plant in Lobau